 The ride across El Paso took more than thirty minutes.

 Finally, after driving through the older part of town, Joseph pulled in front of a Victorian mansion.
 An exotic sign hung over the front porch with its wide portico.
 White rocking chairs set as a welcome.

-Ava followed Joseph to the door that announced ‘Closed for Business on Saturday, Sunday, and Monday.’
-Today was Monday and Ava started to turn away.
+Isabella followed Joseph to the door that announced ‘Closed for Business on Saturday, Sunday, and Monday.’
+Today was Monday and Isabella started to turn away.

 Joseph grabbed her arm, “Oh, no you don’t.
 You want in on this investigation.
 I’m going to show you some of the boring details of the trade.”

 “All the better to not be interrupted.”